-Sales outside of North America represented approximately 33% of our total revenues for each of the three months ended March 31, 2020 and 2019.
+Sales outside of North America represented 34% and 33% of our total revenues for the three months ended September 30, 2020 and 2019, respectively, and 34% of total revenues for each of the nine months ended September 30, 2020 and 2019.
 Our business and future prospects depend on increasing our international sales as a percentage of our total revenues.
 The failure to grow internationally will harm our business.
-Additionally, operating in international markets requires significant investment and management attention and subjects us to different regulatory, political and economic risks from those in the United States (the US).
+Additionally, operating in international markets requires significant investment and management attention and subjects us to different regulatory, political and economic risks from those in the United States (the "US").
 We have made, and will continue to make, substantial investments in data centers, cloud computing infrastructure, sales, marketing, personnel and facilities as we enter and expand in new geographic markets.
 When we make these investments, it is typically unclear whether, and when, sales in the new market will justify our investments.
 We may significantly underestimate the level of investment and time required to be successful, or whether we will be successful.
 Our rate of acquisition of new large enterprise customers, a factor affecting our growth, has generally been lower in Africa, Asia, Eastern Europe, South America and other markets in which we are less established and where there may be increased or changing regulations and operational and intellectual property risks, as compared to North America, Australia and Western Europe.
 An increasing proportion of the large enterprises that are not yet our customers are located in emerging markets where we are less established.
 We have experienced, and may continue to experience, difficulties in some of our investments in geographic expansion, including hiring qualified sales management personnel, penetrating the target market, anticipating and ensuring compliance with regulatory developments, and managing foreign operations in such locales.